AnushkaAmte/crm/README.md

 # CRM

-Cusstomer Relationship Management using Django and SQLite for Python Project
+Customer Relationship Management using Django and SQLite for Python Project